ReactorSwift/Reactor/README.md

 }
 ```

-## Tying It Together with the Reactor
+## Tying it Together with the Reactor

 So, how does the state get events?
 Since the `Reactor` is responsible for all `State` changes, you can send events to the reactor which will in turn update the state by calling `handle(event: Event)` on the root state.
 You can create a shared global `Reactor` used by your entire application (my suggestion), or tediously pass the reference from object to object if you're a masochist.